jcrozum/pystablemotifs/Manual.md

 >     )

-Convert a BooleanNet or BNET string into a PyBoolNet primes dictionary.
+Convert a BooleanNet or BNET string into a pyboolnet primes dictionary.

 ###### Parameters